framps/raspiBackupDoc/en/src/error-messages.md

 After that, it often helps to enter the error message in a search engine, to find the cause.
-On the [FAQ page](faq.md) there are many error messages and their their causes and troubleshooting measures.
+On the [FAQ page](faq.md) there are many error messages and their causes and troubleshooting described.
 With rsync you will find in the debug log after the invocation of rsync all error messages from rsync and can use them to find the root cause of the termination.